MontanaFlossCo/Flint-Documentation/guides/shortcuts.md

 When the user triggers a custom intent via Siri, Siri Suggestions or the Shortcuts app, your extension will be loaded and the appropriate intent handler for the intent type will be called.
 This handler can return a textual response to Siri that it can speak or display, use a custom Intents UI extension for display, or your intent handler can indicate that the user needs to continue the action inside your app.

 In this latter case, common if permissions or login credentials are missing, Siri will offer to open the app, passing in the Intent information to your app so that your app can then continue the activity directly.

-Flint will provides conventions for creating the `INIntent` instance for a given `Action`, and creating the input to the action from a received `INIntent` instance containing parameters.
+Flint provides conventions for creating the `INIntent` instance for a given `Action` input, and creating the input to the action from a received `INIntent` instance containing parameters.
+Your action needs to implemnent thes.

 You can "donate" intent-based Actions to Siri explicitly with `donateToSiri(for:)` on the action binding, or automatically via the `associatedIntents` function on other `Action`s.

 There’s a lot to cover there, so let’s break it down.
 Creating a custom Intent requires the following steps:

-1. Adding a new Intent Extension target to your app
+1. Add a new Intent Extension target to your app
-2. Defining a new `INIntent` type in Xcode, with an Intent Definition that declares the parameters and responses permitted with your intent
+2. Define a new `INIntent` type in Xcode, with an Intent Definition that declares the parameters and responses permitted with your intent
 3. Add FlintCore as a dependency to your Intent Extension, and add any types or frameworks you need from your main application to the target.
-3. Defining a new `Action` type that will perform the work of the `Intent`, inside the intent extension.
+4. Define a new `Action` type that will perform the work of the `Intent`, inside the intent extension.
 This must conform to `IntentAction`, and will receive the intent instance as its output, and an `IntentResultPresenter`
-4. Mapping the intent type to your `Action`
-5. Adding code to the generated `IntentHandler` code to call into Flint to dispatch the intent
+5. Add code to the generated `IntentHandler` code to call into Flint to dispatch the intent
 6. If your Intent may request the app to continue the activity, make sure you have `application(continueActivity:)` in your app delegate set to call `Flint.continueActivity(...)`

 For steps 1 & 2 please see the [Apple Intents documentation]().